nanome-ai/nanome-lib/doc/source/basics.rst

     * ``PluginInstance``: Collections of hooks and actions to interact with your Nanome Session
     * ``AsyncPluginInstance``: Same as PluginInstance, but allows use of Python asyncio syntax (requires Python >= 3.7)

+Note that all future plugins built by Nanome will use AsyncPluginInstance, and we advise you do the same.

 *************************
 Running Your First Plugin